Sculpture of Zimbabwe: Origins

-First generation sculptors of the 20th century
+First-generation sculptors of the 20th century

-Further details of the establishment of the "first generation" of new Shona sculptors are given in the individual biographies of its leading members: Bernard Matemera, Sylvester Mubayi, Henry Mukarobgwa, Thomas Mukarobgwa, Henry Munyaradzi, Joram Mariga, Joseph Ndandarika, Bernard Takawira and his brother John.
-This group also includes the Mukomberanwa family (Nicholas Mukomberanwa and his protegees Anderson Mukomberanwa, Lawrence Mukomberanwa, Taguma Mukomberanwa, Netsai Mukomberanwa, Ennica Mukomberanwa, and Nesbert Mukomberanwa).
-All these artists have created works that have been exhibited worldwide and several of are now included in the McEwen bequest to the British Museum.
+Further details of the establishment of the "first generation" of new Shona sculptors are given in the individual biographies of its leading members: Bernard Matemera, Sylvester Mubayi, Henry Mukarobgwa, Thomas Mukarobgwa, Henry Munyaradzi, Joram Mariga, Joseph Ndandarika, and Bernard Takawira and his brother John.
+This group also includes the Mukomberanwa family (Nicholas Mukomberanwa and his protégés Anderson Mukomberanwa, Lawrence Mukomberanwa, Taguma Mukomberanwa, Netsai Mukomberanwa, Ennica Mukomberanwa, and Nesbert Mukomberanwa).
+All these artists have created works that have been exhibited worldwide, several of which are now included in the McEwen bequest to the British Museum.

-During its early years of growth, the nascent "Shona sculpture movement" was described as an art renaissance, an art phenomenon and a miracle.
-Critics and collectors could not understand how an art genre had developed with such vigor, spontaneity, and originality in an area of Africa which had none of the great sculptural heritage of West Africa and had previously been described in terms of the visual arts as artistically barren.
+During its early years of growth, the nascent Shona sculpture movement was described as an art renaissance, an art phenomenon, and a miracle.
+Critics and collectors could not understand how an art genre had developed with such vigour, spontaneity, and originality in an area of Africa that had none of the great sculptural heritage of West Africa and had previously been described in terms of the visual arts as artistically barren.